-Social media allow users to communicate instantly with each other or to share data in a public forum.
+Social media allow users to communicate with each other or to share data in a public forum.
 They include

-- social and business networking websites/apps such as Facebook, WhatsApp, MySpace, Weibo, Twitter and LinkedIn; - video and image sharing websites/apps such as YouTube, Instagram, SnapChat and Flickr; - personal blogs etc.
+- social and business networking websites/apps such as Facebook, WhatsApp, MySpace, Weibo, Twitter and LinkedIn; - video and image sharing websites/apps such as YouTube, Instagram, SnapChat and Flickr; - VOIP apps such as Skype, Whatsapp, Facetime; - personal blogs etc. - dating and live gambling sites.